dmbarbour/glas/docs/GlasDesign.md

 ### Lists, Arrays, Queues, Binaries

 Sequential structure in glas is usually encoded as a list.
-A list is as a binary tree where every left node is an element and every right node is a remaining list, and the empty list is a simple leaf node.
+A list is either a `(head, tail)` pair or a leaf node, similar in style to Lisp or Scheme lists.

         type List a = (a * List a) | ()